2023-24 Course structure

 - An Introduction to the Principles of Randomised Trials covers the benefits of randomisation, the role of trials in research, the role of epidemiology, refining the question, choosing outcomes and good trials design.

-- Design to Implementation covers writing a protocol and developing a budget, project management, site selection, set-up and training, efficient recruitment and follow-up, appropriate monitoring, pharmaco-vigilance, outcome gathering and adjudication and opportunities for methodological innovation.
+- Design to Implementation covers writing a protocol, project management, site selection, set-up and training, efficient recruitment and follow-up, appropriate monitoring, pharmaco-vigilance, the use of online data collection packages, outcome gathering and adjudication and opportunities for methodological innovation.

-- Data Management and Analysis covers the use of online data collection packages, statistics for trials, sample size estimation, central statistical monitoring, data monitoring committees, analysis and the use of CDISC and SDTM.
+- Data Management and Analysis covers statistics for trials, sample size estimation, central statistical monitoring, data monitoring committees, different methods of analysis and the use of CDISC and SDTM.

-- The Regulatory and Ethical Framework and Participant Involvement covers how to obtain approvals, informed consent processes, appropriate interpretation of ICH Good Clinical Practice guidelines and relevant regulations, the importance of public engagement and the ethics of trials in vulnerable populations.
+- The Regulatory and Ethical Framework and Participant Involvement covers how to obtain approvals, informed consent processes, appropriate interpretation of ICH Good Clinical Practice guidelines and relevant regulations, the importance of public engagement and the ethics of trials including in vulnerable populations.

 Our MSc in Global Health Science and Epidemiology offers a greater statistical and epidemiological base if you are interested in this area of study.